Dark Shadows: Broadcast history

 The release of the film House of Dark Shadows in September of that year is also thought to have caused TV ratings to fall, possibly due to parents, attending the film with their children, discouraging their choice of television viewing material due to the amount of blood spilled on screen.
 Beginning in the fall of 1970, several ABC stations across the country dropped the show due to falling viewership.
-Within six months, ratings dropped from 7.3 to 5.3.
-Ironically, Nielsen ratings for March 1971, the last full month that Dark Shadows was on the air, revealed that viewership had risen in its final weeks.
+Within six months, ratings dropped from 7.3 to 5.3., though the ratings improved in its final weeks.
+The series was canceled on April 2, 1971, and replaced the following Monday with a new version of the game show Password.
+The last minute of the final episode included a voiceover by actor Thayer David wrapping up many of the plotlines on the show.